 On successful completion of this module students should be able to:

-Students are introduced to some fundamental principles of research design, data handling and interpretation embracing both qualitative and quantitative methodologies.
-There are opportunities for students to actively engage in the research process, developing observation skills and undertaking one-to-one interviewing.
+There are opportunities for students to actively engage in the research process, developing observation skills and undertaking one-to-one interviewing and surveying.

 |Skills Type||Skills details|